LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Linux].md

 exit
 ```

-Goes inside the sql folder and imports all tables inside the database we just created (tpzdb)
+Go inside the sql folder and import all tables inside the database we just created (tpzdb)
 ```
 cd ../sql
 for f in *.sql